Dedzsinator/pyHMSSQL/README.md

 query SCRIPT a.sql ✅ (no need for `query` keyword in the script file)

 ---
+-- Get detailed cache statistics
+CACHE STATS

+-- Clear all caches (query cache and buffer pool) CACHE CLEAR ALL

+-- Clear cache entries for a specific table
+CACHE CLEAR TABLE customers

+-- After altering a table, clear its cache entries CACHE CLEAR TABLE products

+-- Clear all caches before benchmarking for consistent results CACHE CLEAR ALL

+-- When checking if query results are cached or not CACHE STATS

+-- Then after running a query, check again
+SELECT * FROM orders WHERE customer_id = 1234;
+CACHE STATS
+---

 query DROP INDEX name ON customers ✅